ni/niveristand-aim-arinc664-custom-device/Docs/User Guide/User Guide.md

 ## Configure the Custom Device

 This guide shows two options for configuring the custom device:
-- Importing a Parameters file via the System Explorer
+- Importing a Parameters file in System Explorer
 - Scripting the custom device configuration

-### Importing a Parameters file via the System Explorer
+### Importing a Parameters file in System Explorer
 The Parameters file is generated from an XML schema for configuring the custom device.
 More information about the Parameters file XML schema can be found in `Docs/Parameters XML File/Parameters XML File.md`.

 This example uses a simple example Parameters file found at `Assets/RxTx2Ports_Loopback.xml` and a simple Raw Frame Array file found at `Source\Custom Device Support\Frame Configuration\samples\1Frame_10mS.bin`.